&w=3840&q=75)

 Fluor's Solution

-The project utilizes a cost-effective modular construction approach.
-Large and complex modules are assembled by several existing fabrication yards and transported to the project site via water, minimizing construction congestion and disruptions in the community.
+The project utilized a cost-effective modular construction approach.
+Large and complex modules were assembled by several existing fabrication yards and transported to the project site via water, minimizing construction congestion and disruptions in the community.

-In March 2022, the first major module, measuring 145 feet tall and weighing more than 5,000 tons was received at the site.
+In March 2022, the first major module, measuring 145 feet tall and weighing more than 5,000 tons, was received at the site.
 The final module arrived in July 2023, completing the module fabrication program.
-Overall, a total of 215 modules of varying sizes have been received and are being set at the project site.
+Overall, a total of 215 modules of varying sizes were received and set at the project site.

-The joint venture focuses on hiring locally and then throughout British Columbia and Canada.
-More than 4,500 jobs will be created at the peak of construction, which requires approximately 7,000 to 7,500 workers due to the shift work nature of employment.
+The joint venture focused on hiring locally and throughout British Columbia and Canada.
+More than 4,500 jobs were created at the peak of construction, which required approximately 7,000 to 7,500 workers due to the shift work nature of employment.

-Workforce development and training programs are available for local community members, with a focus on developing positions for traditionally underrepresented individuals and groups.
-We are also committed to providing contracting and procurement opportunities for First Nations and local businesses.
+Workforce development and training programs were developed for local community members, with a focus on developing positions for traditionally underrepresented individuals and groups.
+Contracting and procurement opportunities were also provided for First Nations and local businesses.

 Conclusion